Johnson City Mentor Program (CDCI 496)

 JC Mentor Program featured in Binghamton University Magazine - Mentors matter: Undergrads make a difference in middle-schoolers’ lives.

-- Please note: There is NOW public transportation available to the Johnson City Middle School on the BC Transit #17 line.
+Please note: There is no public transportation available to the Johnson City Middle School.
+A car is necessary to participate.